weitblick/lowmark/README.md

 > **Lowmark** isn’t about tech – it’s about values.

-Learn more about the philosophy behind Lowmark → [lowmark.de/about.html](https://lowmark.de/about.html)
+Learn more about the philosophy behind lowmark → [lowmark.de/about.html](https://lowmark.de/about.html)

 ---